NourheneLdh/Project/home.md

 ## 6. Conclusion

 The project successfully simulated an end-to-end domain attack starting from basic enumeration to full Administrator compromise.
-Key vulnerabilities exploited included weak Kerberos authentication policies, insecure SMB shares, and lack of proper privilege hardening.
+Key vulnerabilities exploited included insecure SMB shares, and lack of proper privilege hardening.
 This exercise not only reinforced theoretical concepts but also provided hands-on experience with real-world adversary techniques, preparing me for more advanced penetration testing and security analysis tasks.
 *This project was designed using a streamlined two-machine setup Kali Linux as the attacker and Windows Server 2019 as the Domain Controller to simulate a real-world domain compromise.
 While some scenarios involve multiple hosts, directly targeting the Domain Controller allowed me to demonstrate full end-to-end exploitation, privilege escalation, and persistence across the domain with precision and clarity.*